-The conference will also mark the launching of “Public Responsibility and Cultural Policy,” a new study on policy by advocate and research fellow at the Israel Democracy Institute, Ms. Edna Harel Fischer.
+The conference also marked the launching of “Public Responsibility and Cultural Policy,” a new study on policy by advocate and research fellow at the Israel Democracy Institute, Ms. Edna Harel Fischer.
 This study outlines the basic principles of a cultural policy operating within the framework of democratic-liberal governance.
 It lays the groundwork for discourse on cultural policy in Israel against the background of a vibrant public debate in recent years on the issue of cultural freedom of speech and on questions dealing with the state’s obligation toward the culture sector.
 The right to culture, pluralism and multi-culturalism, public funding and its justifications underpin this study’s main arguments, and based on the principle of public responsibility, this study formulates policy recommendations for the extant Israeli method.

-This is the third in a series of conferences in the field of culture management and cultural leadership held by the Department of Cultural Studies-Creativity and Production at Sapir Academic College.
+This was the third in a series of conferences in the field of culture management and cultural leadership held by the Department of Cultural Studies-Creativity and Production at Sapir Academic College.
 Through these conferences, we aspire to centrally position present-day issues pertinent to Israel’s cultural field.
-The current conference is being held as well to mark the commencement of the department’s M.A. program in Cultural Studies, a young and vibrant academic framework for the advancement of cultural leadership amongst students and in the cultural field at large.
+The current conference was held as well to mark the commencement of the department’s M.A. program in Cultural Studies, a young and vibrant academic framework for the advancement of cultural leadership amongst students and in the cultural field at large.
 This conference was made possible thanks to the Edmond de Rothschild Foundation’s generous support of the leadership development component of the MA program.

 Sapir Academic College

 Sapir Academic College is an Israeli academic institution located in the Sha'ar Hanegev Regional Council in the north-western Negev, nearby the city of Sderot.
 With an enrolment of 8,000 students, it is the largest public college in Israel.